Delta-Icons/android/CONTRIBUTING.md

 - Basic knowledge of [git](https://git-scm.com/) and/or [GitHub](https://github.com).
 - Some experience with vector editors.
-- A little bit of a design sense
+- A little bit of a design sense.

 We'll be happy to see you participate!